 최신 AZ-800 무료덤프 - Microsoft Administering Windows Server Hybrid Core Infrastructure

-Your network contains an Active Directory Domain Services (AD DS) domain.
+You have an Azure Active Directory Domain Services (Azure AD DS) domain.

-What is the minimum number of virtual machines that you should deploy?
+What should you include in the solution?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point